Tiger Flowers Cemetery

-Tiger Flowers Cemetery is a historic cemetery for African Americans in Lakeland, Florida.
-Most of its burials are in crypts.
-It is now city-owned and has struggled with maintenance issues and poor record keeping.
+Tiger Flowers Cemetery is an African American cemetery in Lakeland, Florida.
+Most of its burials are in above-ground crypts.
+It is now city-owned and has struggled with maintenance issues and poor record-keeping.

-The cemetery is named for boxer Tiger Flowers.
-Burials include Henry Wilkins Chandler.
-His son-in-law Dr. David John Simpson, who took care of many of the area's Spanish Influenza patients, is also buried there.
+History

+The cemetery is named for boxer Tiger Flowers, with the name being applied "long after" the cemetery established.
+Since the 1930s or 1940s, it has been owned by the city of Lakeland.
+As of 2013, many of the crypts had received major damage from the elements, with two skeletons being visible from the surface.
+In 2015, schoolchildren of a montessori school showed interest in revitalizing the cemetery and giving it historic status.

-Cemeteries in the area were segregated and Tiger Flowers Cemetery is near the Roselawn Cemetery which includes a section for Confederate soldiers.
+Cemeteries in the area were segregated, and Tiger Flowers Cemetery is near the Roselawn Cemetery, which includes a section for Confederate soldiers.
 Relocation of a Confederate statue from Lakeland's Munn Park to Roselawn Cemetery's Confederate section a 1/4 mile away from the African American burial ground was considered by the city.
+The statue was removed in 2018.
+Its removal was challenged by several individuals, but this challenge was rejected by a federal appeals court in 2020.